 The Joe Lapchick Character Award Foundation is committed to encouraging and promoting good character in the sport of basketball.
-Each November the foundation recognizes a group of iconic basketball figures, from all levels of men's and women's basketball, who have demonstrated honorable character throughout their careers much like the legendary Coach Joe Lapchick.
+Each September, the foundation recognizes a group of iconic basketball figures, from all levels of men's and women's basketball, who have demonstrated honorable character throughout their careers, much like the legendary Coach Joe Lapchick.

 - Gus Alfieri

-With the assistance of AP Hall of Fame writer Jim O'Connell, former chairman Bob Livingston and current chairman Dan Sacco, the foundation was created with the goal of preserving the legacy of Joe Lapchick by recognizing good character in basketball.
-The committee agreed to host an annual event to honor those who demonstrated Coach Lapchick-like characteristics.
+With the assistance of the recently deceased AP Hall of Fame writer Jim O'Connell, former chairmen Bob Livingston and Dan Sacco, the foundation was created with the goal of preserving the legacy of Coach Lapchick .
+The founding principle was to recognize outstanding character in basketball coaching.
+The committee agreed to host an annual event to honor those who, in their careers, demonstrated Lapchick-like characteristics.